Michael19842/BlueDolphin/Readme.md

 This module is build as a means to interact with BlueDolphin oData REST interface.

 ## Disclaimer
-Please be aware that this module is developed or maintained by a third party.
+Please be aware that this module is developed and maintained by a third party.

 ## Usage